-If you haven’t moved your small business to cloud yet, over the course of this blog we’ll discuss some major reasons why you should.
+If you haven’t moved your small business to the cloud yet, over the course of this blog, we’ll discuss some major reasons why you should.

-Cloud Computing Increases the Agility Flexibility of an SME
+Cloud Computing Increases the Agility and Flexibility of an SME

 Automatic Software Updates

-No Large Investment Required (Pay As You Go)
+No Large Investment Is Required (Pay As You Go)

 Makes Your Company Mobile Employee-Friendlier

 When your business is cloud-enabled, all your employees need to be at work is a broadband connection.
 Furthermore, with an increasing number of cloud hosting service providers offering mobile apps with their platforms, you’re not limited by the type of device you have as well.
 This enables businesses to offer more flexibility in terms of working hours to their employees.
 This is important as an increasing percentage of the American workforce is prioritizing jobs that offer flexible working hours.
 According to Gallup, work-from-home opportunities and flexible working hours play a major role in an employee’s decision to take or leave a job.

 When your staff has the ability to access your company’s data and applications from anywhere at any time, it allows them to be more productive and efficient.
 A cloud-hosted platform allows different members of your teams to access and work on the same files, at the same time, with updates being applied in real time.
 This allows your team to have a clear view of their collaboration.
 Instead of waiting for the bi-annual business meetings to share old information and feedback, cloud computing allows personnel from the different departments to be in sync with each other at all times.

 A cloud platform also results in improved company-client collaborations.
 All the feedback and personal information your sales team receives from a client is put up on the cloud, where it’s accessible to all personnel of your organization.
 This transparency leads to subsequent client interactions being smoother.
 This is bound to improve your business’s service quality, which will lead to improved customer loyalty.